Southwest Parks Hiking Adventure

 • All trail fees and permits are included.

-• NOT INCLUDED: Beverages, desserts, lunches, gratuities to your guides, personal expenses, and travel to and from the destination.
+• NOT INCLUDED: Beverages, desserts, lunches, gratuities to your guides, gear for the Narrows hike, personal expenses, and travel to and from the destination.

 Weather